-An agreement was drawn up, but unfortunately for Kock it was never signed, his second big miscalculation.
-It was a pretty sweet deal for the investors, though, who if things went according to plan could receive a 600% return in nine months.
-Kock’s hope was that by September he could produce a crop of 1,000 bales of cotton.
+An agreement was drawn up, but unfortunately for Kock, it was never signed, his second big miscalculation.
+It was a pretty sweet deal for the investors, though, who could receive a 600% return in nine months if things went according to plan.
+Kock hoped that by September, he could produce a crop of 1,000 bales of cotton.
 At the war price of $1 per pound, at 450 pounds per bale, the receipts would come to nearly a half million dollars, an extraordinary return on an initial investment of only $70,000.
 Also, the climate in Haiti was conducive to producing two crops a year.

-Kock proceeded to charter a British ship, the Ocean Ranger, and had it equipped to handle the first 500 workers.
+Kock proceeded to charter a British ship, the Ocean Ranger and had it equipped to handle the first 500 workers.
 He also hired W.J.
 Watkins to serve as one of the first plantation supervisors.
-Watkins began interviewing, contracting, and assembling the émigrés at Fort Monroe, New York, where they waited for the arrival of the ocean liner.
+Watkins, a free black man and Baltimore school teacher began interviewing, contracting, and assembling the émigrés at Fort Monroe, where they waited for the arrival of the ocean liner.
 Kock had lined up suppliers for everything he required, including a sawmill.
 Everyone awaited orders.

-But all was not right in Washington D.C.
-Concerns about Kock’s character continued to fester, like a wound that wouldn’t heal.
-The aspersions were so pervasive that Kock’s own lawyer, after a visit to the capitol, suggested that he sign over to his partners his contract with the U.S. government and his lease with the Haitian government.
+But all was not right in Washington, D.C.
+Concerns about Kock’s character continued to fester like a wound that wouldn’t heal.
+The aspersions were so pervasive that Kock’s lawyer, after a visit to the capital, suggested that he sign over to his partners his contract with the U.S. government and his lease with the Haitian government.
 Once Kock consented to this change, Secretary Seward drew up a new agreement.
 Unfortunately for the investors, he included a powerful new clause requiring the Haitian government to “guarantee the performance” of the contract.
-The new agreement was executed with the U.S. government on April 3, 1863.
+The U.S. government executed the new deal on April 3, 1863.

-The partners were very concerned that it would be difficult if not impossible to get a performance guarantee from the Haitian government.
-They reasoned that the requirement could in turn jeopardize the $50-per-head bonus from the U.S. government.
+The partners were very concerned that getting a performance guarantee from the Haitian government would be difficult, if not impossible.
+They reasoned that the requirement could, in turn, jeopardize the $50-per-head bonus from the U.S. government.
 Taking 500 people at $50 apiece would produce $25,000, about a third of the investors’ upfront investment.
-But Kock convinced them that the real payout would be in the cotton crop.
+But Kock convinced them the actual payout would be in the cotton crop.
 He insisted on proceeding with the venture.
 As an act of good faith, he offered to reduce his stake to 25%.

 Mr. Tucker seemed surprised, Kock relates in his Statement of Facts.
 “But, Mr. Kock, will that be enough for you?”